JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 //53D would work.
 Take the uS delay you want and subtract 47.
 //With larger delays, the error is consistant but has relativly less effect.
 // Note that the CYCLE_DELAY is not used as long as new characters are available.

+1,4R50T90S
+//Assuming an attached Dynamixel servo with an ID of 1, reset it to extended position mode, half
+// strength, and move to 90 degrees.
 ````

 ### BOM